Telekinesis: Metal bending

-"PK parties" were a cultural fad in the 1980s, begun by Jack Houck, where groups of people were guided through rituals and chants to awaken metal-bending powers.
+"Telekinesis parties" were a cultural fad in the 1980s, begun by Jack Houck, where groups of people were guided through rituals and chants to awaken metal-bending powers.
 They were encouraged to shout at the items of cutlery they had brought and to jump and scream to create an atmosphere of pandemonium (or what scientific investigators called heightened suggestibility).
 Critics were excluded and participants were told to avoid looking at their hands.
 Thousands of people attended these emotionally charged parties, and many were convinced they had bent the objects by paranormal means.

-PK parties have been described as a campaign by paranormal believers to convince people of the existence of psychokinesis, on the basis of nonscientific data from personal experience and testimony.
-The United States National Academy of Sciences has criticized PK parties on the grounds that conditions are not reliable for obtaining scientific results and "are just those which psychologists and others have described as creating states of heightened suggestibility."
+Telekinesis parties have been described as a campaign by paranormal believers to convince people of the existence of telekinesis, on the basis of nonscientific data from personal experience and testimony.
+The United States National Academy of Sciences has criticized telekinesis parties on the grounds that conditions are not reliable for obtaining scientific results and "are just those which psychologists and others have described as creating states of heightened suggestibility."

-Ronnie Marcus, an Israeli psychic and claimant of psychokinetic metal-bending, was tested in 1994 in scientifically controlled conditions and failed to produce any paranormal phenomena.
-According to magicians, his alleged psychokinetic feats were sleight of hand tricks.
+Ronnie Marcus, an Israeli psychic and claimant of telekinetic metal-bending, was tested in 1994 in scientifically controlled conditions and failed to produce any paranormal phenomena.
+According to magicians, his alleged telekinetic feats were sleight of hand tricks.
 Marcus bent a letter opener by the concealed application of force and a frame-by-frame analysis of video showed that he bent a spoon from pressure from his thumb by ordinary, physical means.

 In popular culture

-Psychokinesis and telekinesis have commonly been portrayed as superpowers in comic books, movies, television, video games, literature, and other forms of popular culture.
+Telekinesis has commonly been portrayed as a superpower in comic books, movies, television, video games, literature, and other forms of popular culture.